irqoff/notes/CV.md

 * Expert level Linux administration
 * Excellent knowledge and experience with Ansible and Terraform IaC tools
 * Shell and Python scripting
-* Experience with GitLab and Jenkins CI/CD tools
 * Cloud experience with AWS and OpenStack
 * Docker, LXC and Singularity container and Kubernetes/Swarm orchestration experience
 * Virtualization experience with KVM and Vagrant
+* Experience with GitLab and Jenkins CI/CD tools
 * Job scheduler experience with Slurm
 * Experience with networking, network services and network hardware
 * Database administration of MySQL and PostgreSQL.
-Eperience with Redis, MongoDB, Kafka and ClickHouse
+Experience with Redis, MongoDB, Kafka and ClickHouse
 * Clustering with keepalived, HAProxy and Pacemaker
 * Ceph maintenance and deployment
-* Monitoring experience with Prometheuse, Grafana, ELK, Zabbix and Icinga
+* Monitoring experience with Prometheus, Grafana, ELK, Zabbix and Icinga
-* Programming experince with

-## Education

 ## Certifications and Courses

-* 2021.02.25 - RHCSA 8
+* 2021.02.25 - RHCSA version 8

 ## Experience

-### Sep 2010 - Dec 2012 Site reliability engineering

-Customer: social network, Badoo

-Task:
-* Configure monitoring and ops related work

-Environment: Linux, nginx, PHP, MySQL, Memcached, Zabbix, Pinba

-### Oct 2010 - May 2011 Linux and VoIP administrator

-Customer: startup, TipMeet

-Task:
-* Support and develop VoIP infrastructure

-Environment: Linux, Asterisk, FreeSWITCH, MVTS, Munin, PostgreSQL(PgBouncer, Pgpool-II).

-### May 2010 - Oct 2010 Network engineer

-Customer: Manufacturing plant, Chelyabinsk Pipe Rolling Plant

-Task:
-* Operate network infrastructure

-Environment: Linux, Cisco routes and switches.

 ### Nov 2008 - May 2010 Linux engineer